 Mail the completed forms to our office.
 We must receive them at least one week before your appointment to allow for careful review of the information provided.
 Because the history is such an important part of your consultation, we will have to reschedule your appointment if the paperwork is not returned on time, or is incomplete.

 In addition, if the forms and questionnaire are returned promptly, we can place you on a waiting list (unless you do not wish this) so that you can be called and given the option to come on an earlier date should one open up before the one you have scheduled.

-Appointments for established and new patients are available in the afternoons and evenings on Mondays, Thursdays, and Saturdays.
+Appointments for established and new patients are available in the afternoons and evenings on Mondays, Wednesdays, and Saturdays.